The early years

 When I finished art college in 1985 I knew I wanted to work on the street, always thought I’d end up in the gutter :)))

 I initially began working as a mural artist for a project for Haringey Hospitals and spent two years painting murals there.
 Following on from that project I founded Haringey Mural Workshop.
 At the same time I served on the executive of Haringey Arts Council for two years and worked closely with many different community groups.

 The first major commission

 Perhaps our best work as Haringey Mural Workshop, and my first major commission was in 1987 to paint a series of murals for Alexandra Palace – ‘The History of The Peoples Palace’.
-If you look carefully you can spot a portrait of Gary and the team in the mural.
+If you look carefully you can spot a portrait of myself and the team in the mural.

 The first mosaic work

-After the Mural Workshop disbanded I headed back to my own hood and formed a new group called Wallscapes initially working with the fab Belfast artist Ruth Priestley.
+After the Mural Workshop disbanded I headed back to my own neighbourhood and formed a new group called Wallscapes initially working with the fab Belfast artist Ruth Priestley.
 Ruth and I took on our first mosaic commission from my parent’s attic, aren’t you impressed we got all the material for a 4m x 4metre mosaic up into the attic and then once it was made got it back down again… That first mosaic, ‘Sunburst – the light at the end of the tunnel’, commissioned by the London Borough of Islington, would turn out to be a turning point in my life.

 The Wallscapes Years

 In 1990 artist and old St Martins colleague Rob Turner joined Wallscapes.
 Rob and I went on to work as Wallscapes for over ten years completing numerous public art projects across the UK, honing and refining our mosaic technique.
 In 2001 Rob and I decided we needed to go their our ways in order to explore and develop further our own work.

 Below, Wallscapes project: The Wellingborough Wells designed by Rob Turner.